jeffsheets/blogsite/src/posts/2023-10-20-things-i-love-about-my-ev.md

 Seriously, all cars are expensive now.
 The average car costs way more than you'd think!
 EVs are often cheaper than an average new car ([yes, even Teslas](https://www.businessinsider.com/tesla-model-3-model-y-less-than-average-gas-car-2023-10)!) so if you're looking for a new car anyway definitely look for an EV.
+- **Federal and Local Incentives**
+The Federal and Local incentives are pretty good and don't forget to look into them